guanana/google-timeline-visit-calculator/README.md

 - Filter visits base on distance radius
 - Keep track of all the visits made to different countries
 - Summary of all visits, total time in each country (stdout and json file)
+- Create automatic Google Calendar Links to add your visits into your calendar

 ## Why?